buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelInterferesElements.md

 ## Attributes

 ### RelatingElement
+Reference to a subtype of IfcElement or IfcSpatialElement that is the RelatingElement in the interference relationship.
+Depending on the value of ImpliedOrder the RelatingElement may carry the notion to be the element from which the interference geometry should be subtracted.

 ### RelatedElement
+Reference to a subtype of IfcElement or IfcSpatialElement that is the RelatedElement in the interference relationship.
+Depending on the value of ImpliedOrder the RelatedElement may carry the notion to be the element from which the interference geometry should not be subtracted.

 ### InterferenceGeometry
+The geometric shape representation of the interference geometry that is provided in the object coordinate system of the RelatingElement (mandatory) and in the object coordinate system of the RelatedElement (optionally).

 ### InterferenceSpace
 Optional attribute that expresses the interfering space for _IfcSpatialElement_ occurrences.